valbellix/datastrucs/README.md

 With all that in mind, I would like a no frills, generic and easy to use library of C to implement basic data structures and collections, so I started to write one on my own... just for fun.
 I do not know how much of this can be really usable in the real world and I can get tired of it in the long run (or other committments will eat all my spare time), so, please be kind and take this as it is.

+## Structures
+Implemented:
+* vector
+* list (double linked list)

+TBD:
+* binary tree
+* tree map
+* hash table

+There is no commitment by my side to implement everything, and the list may change anytime without notice.

 # Build Instructions
 There is a CMakeLists.txt file you can use to generate your preferred way to build this library.
 I really like to do out-of-source builds and I encourage you to do the same.
 For example, you can generate makefiles (or VS projects) by:
 ```shell